sfigg/commercialization-public/design/device-experiences/OEM-credential-guard.md

 # Windows Defender Credential Guard hardware requirements

-Credential Guard uses virtualization-based security to isolate secrets so that only privileged system software can access them.
-Credential Guard prevents the known forms of the pass-the-hash (PtH) attack.
+Credential Guard uses virtualization-based security to isolate and protect secrets (e.g., NTLM password hashes and Kerberos ticket-granting tickets) to block pass-the-hash or pass-the-ticket(PtH) attacks.

 For a device to support Crendential Guard as specified in the Windows Hardware Compatibility Requirements (WHCR), you as the OEM must provide the following hardware, software, or firmware features.